7RU7H/CTFs/HackTheBox/Retired-Machines/Book/Book-Helped-Thorough.md

 ## Privilege Escalation

+- New CVE-2024 Linux Kernel EXploit to try!

 ## Post-Root-Reflection

 - And all of this to do a section of the HTB academy and the road there was full of new things!
+- I need to do more boxes with new ways
 ## Beyond Root